 10. Returns-objection handler

-For {product}, write a short reassurance block (60-80 words) that addresses the top 2 returns objections (fit unclear, color uncertain, fragile shipping).
-Be specific: link to size guide, name the photo lighting, name our return window.
+For [product], write a short reassurance block (60-80 words) that addresses the top 2 returns objections (fit unclear, color uncertain, fragile shipping).
+Be specific: link to the size guide, name the photo lighting, state our exact return window.
 Honest, not sales-y.

 11. Competitor-differentiator rewrite

-Below: my current description.
-Below: top 3 competitor descriptions for the same product category.
-Rewrite mine to lead with the 1 attribute that genuinely differentiates — not a generic claim.
-Mark the sentence that pulls weight that the others can't copy.
+Below is my current description, then my top 3 competitor descriptions for the same product category.
+Rewrite mine to lead with the 1 attribute that genuinely differentiates, not a generic claim.
+Mark the sentence that pulls weight the others cannot copy.

 12. Variant-specific description (size / color / material)